USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

           ```
           mv ~/.local/share/code-server/ /project/<project_name>/<scinet_username>/.local/share/code-server
           ```
-      *  Create a symbolic link between the old extensions directory and the new one:
+      *  Create a symbolic link between the old extension directory and the new one:
           ```
           ln -s /project/<project_name>/<scinet_username>/.local/share/code-server  ~/.local/share/code-server
           ```
 1. Install any desired extensions from the Extensions sidebar on the left-hand side.
-Once an extension is installed, it will automatically be available for future VS Code sessions.
+Once an extension is installed, it will automatically be available for future OOD VS Code sessions.
    ![installing exentions button]({{ images_path }}/vscode/extensions.png)

-### Moving files to and from the local machine
+### Moving files to and from the local computer

-1. Open the File Explorer sidebar on the left-hand side of VS Code.
+1. Open the File Explorer sidebar on the left-hand side of OOD VS Code.
    ![file explorer button]({{ images_path }}/vscode/file explorer.png)
-2. To Download Files:
+2. To download files:
-   * Right-click on the file you would like to download from VS Code OnDemand to your local computer and select "Download…" from the menu.
+   * Right-click on the file you would like to download from the cluster to your local computer and select "Download…" from the menu.
 The file download will automatically start.
-3. To Upload Files:
+3. To upload files:
    * Right-click on the folder where you would like to upload the file to and select "Upload…" from the menu.
    * Select the file on your local computer in the File Upload dialog that appears and then click "Open"

 ## Registered Tunnel for VS Code
+(local VS Code)
+{:subheader}

-Visual Studio Code has a registered tunnel extension that allows users to securely work on projects hosted on remote machines without SSH.
-The tunnel extension creates a secure and encrypted connection between your local machine and a remote machine.
+VS Code has a registered tunnel extension that allows users to securely work on projects hosted on remote machines without SSH.
+The tunnel extension creates a secure and encrypted connection between your local computer and a remote machine.

 **Why use a registered tunnel for VS Code?**